Traditional Astrology Is Very Gendered. These Astrologers Are Rethinking That

 Astrology has been interpreted by different people over thousands of years, and 2019 is not the first time that astrologers have created a LGBTQ+-inclusive approach.
 Jessica Lanyadoo, author of Astrology For Real Relationships, has been practicing astrology since the ’90s, and she's always worked within the queer community, of which she is a part.
 “I’ll never forget, around 1995, a lesbian in her 40s told me, If you have a group of lesbians, at least one of them will have an astrologer,” she jokes.
 Instead of “masculine” and “feminine,” Lanyadoo views the signs as those that have an external approach versus an internal approach.

-“When we’re talking about all Libra men are this, and all Scorpio women are that, whether we’re talking about sun sign generalizations or gendered generalizations, they’re just that — generalizations,” she explains.
+“When we’re talking about all Libra men are this, and all Scorpio women are that, whether we’re talking about sun sign generalisations or gendered generalisations, they’re just that — generalisations,” she explains.
 To really understand someone’s chart, she says, you have to look at so much more than their sun sign or their gender, which is much more expansive than just male and female anyway.
-“There are so many different things we must contextualize when we’re looking at astrology, and the problem of making distinctions around gender, but not doing so around class or race or religion or ability, is that we’re treating gender as valid but these other things as not valid,” she says.
+“There are so many different things we must contextualise when we’re looking at astrology, and the problem of making distinctions around gender, but not doing so around class or race or religion or ability, is that we’re treating gender as valid but these other things as not valid,” she says.

 Advertisement